Tufts Admissions

 Student Government

-The Tufts Community Union is made up of an elected Senate, Judiciary, and President that decide where to allocate funds for student activities (it also has a voice in issues from faculty hiring and tenure to undergraduate curriculum).
-There are also 4 class councils, organized under the Tufts Programming Board, who work together to plan events such as Fall Gala, Spring Fling and Senior Week.
+The Tufts Community Union is made up of an elected Senate, Judiciary, and President that decide where to allocate funds for student activities.
+It also has a voice in issues from faculty hiring and tenure to undergraduate curriculum.
+The Tufts University Social Collective (TUSC), is a student-run organization that hosts over 200 events each year including weekly film screenings, late night and weekend programs, off-campus trips, and annual events such as Tuftonia’s Day, Fall Gala, Spring Fling, and Senior Week.

 Theatre